Estimated reading time: 4 minutes

 The sooner you can apply for a license, the sooner you meet this requirement.
 And the sooner you obtain licensure, the sooner you can start your own HVAC business.

 But if you opt for an associate’s degree, it could delay your entry into the field and thus your license.
 It could take even longer if you choose to get a bachelor’s degree.

 Get Certified Now to Prove You’re a Professional

 There you have it, all the reasons you should consider earning a certificate as an HVAC Technician.
 It’s the most practical and affordable way to pursue a career in this high-demand industry.

-And with HVAC technician and installer jobs growing at a 15% rate, now is a great time to get your career started.
+And with HVAC technician and installer jobs growing at a 15% rate (According to the BLS, as of June 2019), now is a great time to get your career started.